AMC Matador: 1972

-For 1972, all VAM cars received the same revisions and improvements as the AMC-built models.
-The Classic line saw upgrades in the replacement of the 252 CID six in favor of the 282 CID with gross 200 bhp at 4,400 rpm with Carter ABD two-barrel carburetor, 9.5 compression ratio, and 266-degree camshaft.
-Power brakes with front disks became standard equipment regardless of transmission, a Chrysler A998 three-speed automatic transmission in place of the older Borg-Warner automatics, heavy-duty suspension with front sway bar, improved heater with revised controls placed to the right of the steering column, and a new two-round-pod instrument cluster.
-New wheel cover and grille designs were noticeable on the exterior, while seat patterns and side panels were updated.
+For 1972, all VAM cars received the same revisions and improvements as AMC's U.S.-built models.
+The Classic line saw upgrades replacing the 252 CID I6 with the 282 CID I6 producing 200 bhp at 4,400 rpm with a Carter ABD two-barrel carburetor, 9.5 compression ratio, and a 266-degree camshaft.
+Power brakes with front disks became standard equipment regardless of transmission; a Chrysler A998 three-speed automatic transmission replaced the older Borg-Warner automatics; heavy-duty suspension with a front sway bar; an improved heater with revised controls placed to the right of the steering column; and a new two-round-pod instrument cluster.
+The seat patterns and side panels were updated, as were the new wheel covers and grille designs.

-Since its redesign in 1970, the hardtop body style started to drop in sales, and the front-end facelift of 1971 did not help reverse the trend.
-VAM did not want to drop it, leaving the company without a mid-sized two-door offering.
+Since its redesign in 1970, the hardtop body style began to decline in sales, and the 1971 front-end facelift did not help reverse the trend.
+However, VAM did not want to discontinue the body style as it would not have a mid-sized two-door offering.

 The model was reworked into an all-new limited edition with a sportier focus for 1972 and featuring more appointments similar to a personal luxury car.
 This became the VAM Classic Brougham, with the name "Rambler" removed to rejuvenate the line, while the four-door sedan became the VAM Classic DPL.
 The Brougham included as standard equipment power steering, three-speed automatic transmission with a floor-mounted shifter (the same unit as the U.S. Rebel Machine models), a center console with locking compartment (also shared with the Rebel Machine), individual high-back bucket seats (shared with the VAM Javelin), bright trim for pedals, heater, AM/FM stereo radio with four speakers, tinted windshield, and a remote-controlled driver's side remote mirror.

 Despite the marketing and high level of equipment, the public saw it as the previous model.
-The only external differences with the model earlier were the colors, the grille, the standard vinyl roof, and the wheel covers.
+The only external differences from the earlier model were the colors, grille, standard vinyl roof, and wheel covers.
 The price was higher than that of the Rambler Classic SST, and it did not increase sales for the year, ending below VAM's expectations.

-The VAM Classic Brougham is the closest Mexican equivalent to AMC models Rebel Machine and Go Package-equipped Matador sold in the U.S. and Canada and is probably the most collectible Matador/Rebel model produced in Mexico.
+The VAM Classic Brougham is the closest Mexican equivalent to the AMC Rebel Machine and the Go Package-equipped Matador sold in the U.S. and Canada.
+It is considered the most collectible Matador/Rebel model produced in Mexico.

 1973

-Because of the low sales of the Classic Brougham hardtop, the Classic DPL four-door sedan became the only Matador version produced by VAM for 1973, with Javelin being the largest two-door model offered by the company.
-The 1973 Classic DPLs were virtually the same as their previous year's counterparts, with differences only in the seat and side panel designs as well as the grille design and a new engine head with larger valves and independent rockers.
+Because of low sales of the Classic Brougham hardtop, the Classic DPL four-door sedan became the only Matador model produced by VAM in 1973, with the Javelin as the largest two-door model offered by the company.
+The 1973 Classic DPLs were virtually the same as their counterparts the previous year, with differences only in the seat and side panel designs, the grille design, and a new engine head with larger valves and independent rockers.